Khin-96/PL_project/readme.md

 The foundation is a frame-perfect replay engine that handles 54,000+ frames per match without lag or stuttering.
 You get variable playback speeds (0.25x to 4x), instant seeking to any timestamp, and smooth interpolation between tracking data points.

 The system pre-loads a rolling window of 300 frames (30 seconds at 10fps source data) to ensure seeking is instantaneous.
-When you jump to a new section of the match, the background thread begins loading the next window while you're still watching the current one.
-This predictive loading means you never wait for data.
+When you jump to a new section of the match, the background thread begins loading the surrounding context while you continue analyzing the current moment.

 Frame interpolation uses cubic splines to generate intermediate positions between the 10fps tracking data and the 60fps display rate.
-This produces smooth, natural-looking movement without the stuttering that simple linear interpolation would create.
-The interpolation is physically-aware—it respects momentum and doesn't allow instantaneous direction changes that would violate laws of motion.
+This produces smooth, natural-looking movement without the stuttering characteristic of naive linear interpolation.

 ### Interactive Analysis Tools

 Click any player to lock onto them and see their complete match statistics—distance covered, top speed, current velocity, sprint count, time in possession, heat zones.
-The system calculates these metrics in real-time from the raw coordinate stream, not from pre-computed summaries.
-This means you can analyze any arbitrary time window:  "Show me player X's statistics between minute 23 and minute 31," and the system will compute the answer instantly.
+The system calculates these metrics on-demand from the raw tracking data, ensuring accuracy and allowing arbitrary time windows.

 When a player is selected, the view can optionally track them across the pitch, maintaining them in the center of the screen while other players and the ball move relative to their position.
-This player-locked camera mode is invaluable for analyzing off-ball movement and positional discipline.
+This player-centric perspective reveals off-ball movement patterns invisible in broadcast footage.

 The telemetry panel displays:
 - Current velocity (magnitude and direction vector)